Beginner to intermediate English – It’s the climb

 Number 2 partly describes Nat’s hometown of Gdańsk.

 For instance, Gdańsk is “in the north”, “by the sea” and “There’s a lot to do there - museums, shops, restaurants”.

-My contention is that if these very short texts and descriptions are BROADLY TRUE FOR THE STUDENT, then words, phrases and sentences are far more likely to “stick” in the student’s mind.
+My contention is that if these very short texts and descriptions are BROADLY TRUE FOR a STUDENT, then words, phrases and even sentences are far more likely to 'stick' in their mind.

-AS “COMPELLING INPUT” AS POSSIBLE TO ENABLE THE TRANSITION FROM BEGINNER TO INTERMEDIATE
+AS much “COMPELLING INPUT” AS POSSIBLE TO ENABLE THE TRANSITION FROM BEGINNER TO INTERMEDIATE

 So, according to Krashen’s Comprehensible Input hypothesis, input must be broadly understandable for acquisition to ensue.